Specification and towers in shift spaces: Introduction

-This result is proved in \S\ref{sec:qft}.
-Part \ref{exact-QFT} of Theorem \ref{thm:QFT} applies to many of the piecewise affine transformations studied by Buzzi in \cite{jB97}; these are maps $f\colon [0,1]^d \to [0,1]^d$ given by $f(x) = Ax + b \pmod {\ZZ^d}$, where $A\colon \RR^d\to \RR^d$ is an expanding linear map and $b\in \RR^d$.
-Such maps admit natural symbolic codings; Buzzi showed that these codings are QFTs with $h(\CCC^\ell) < h(\LLL)$, and that they are topologically exact if either (i) all eigenvalues of $A$ exceed $1+\sqrt{d}$ in absolute value, or (ii) $A,b$ have all integer entries.\footnote{Proposition 1 of \cite{jB97} only states that such $f$ are topologically mixing, but the proof in \cite[\S5.1, Lemma 5]{jB97} gives topological exactness.} He proved that these examples have unique MMEs; Theorem \ref{thm:QFT}\ref{exact-QFT} gives an alternate proof of this result, and allows it to be extended to factors (see \S\ref{sec:factors}) and to a class of non-zero potential functions.
+Part \ref{exact-QFT} of Theorem \ref{thm:QFT} applies to many of the piecewise affine transformations studied by Buzzi in \cite{jB97}; these are maps on $[0,1]^d$ given by $f(x) = Ax + b \pmod {\ZZ^d}$, where $A\colon \RR^d\to \RR^d$ is an expanding linear map and $b\in \RR^d$.
+Buzzi showed that the natural symbolic codings of such maps are QFTs with $h(\CCC^\ell) < h(\LLL)$, and that they are topologically exact if either (i) all eigenvalues of $A$ exceed $1+\sqrt{d}$ in absolute value, or (ii) $A,b$ have all integer entries.\footnote{Proposition 1 of \cite{jB97} only states that such $f$ are topologically mixing, but the proof in \cite[\S5.1, Lemma 5]{jB97} gives topological exactness.} He proved that these examples have unique MMEs; Theorem \ref{thm:QFT}\ref{exact-QFT} gives another proof of this result, and lets it be extended to factors (see \S\ref{sec:factors}) and to a class of non-zero potential functions.
+See also \cite{dT11} for further results on piecewise expanding maps.